-(13) Staff at RMIT are required to disclose any close personal relationships with a student at the point that staff member holds, or is likely to hold in the near future, a position of authority in relation to that student.
-Staff must make this disclosure in accordance with RMIT's Conflict of Interest Policy.
+(9) Staff at RMIT must disclose any close personal relationships with a student while that staff member holds, or is likely to hold in the near future, a position of authority in relation to that student in accordance with RMIT's Conflict of Interest Policy.
+See definitions section below for examples of positions of authority.

-Intimate Relationships with students
+Intimate Relationships with Students

-- (14) Staff must not develop or engage in, or seek to develop or engage in, an intimate relationship with a student while the staff member is, or in the future is likely to be, in a position of authority in relation to that student.
-To do so would be considered a breach of this procedure and may also be a breach of RMIT's Sexual Harm Prevention and Response Policy, Workplace Behaviour Policy, Code of Conduct or Conflict of Interest Policy. - (15) Should staff be, or have formerly been, in an intimate relationship with someone who is currently a student, they are required to disclose this at the point where a staff member holds a position of authority in relation to that student or is likely to hold it in the near future.
-Staff must make this disclosure in accordance with RMIT's Conflict of Interest Policy. - (16) Staff must not engage in sexual activity or engage in conduct which might reasonably be perceived to be building towards a sexual relationship, with any person under the age of 18 years of age, including a student.
+- (10) Staff must not develop or engage in, or seek to develop or engage in, an intimate relationship with a student while the staff member is, or in the future is likely to be, in a position of authority in relation to that student.
+This is a breach of this procedure and may also be a breach of RMIT's Sexual Harm Prevention and Response Policy, Workplace Behaviour Policy, Code of Conduct and Conflict of Interest Policy. - (11) Should staff be, or have formerly been, in an intimate relationship with someone who is currently a student, they must disclose this at the point where a staff member holds a position of authority in relation to that student or is likely to hold it in the near future.
+Staff must make this disclosure in accordance with RMIT's Conflict of Interest Policy. - (12) Staff must not engage in sexual activity or engage in conduct which might reasonably be perceived to be building towards a sexual relationship, with any person under 18 years of age, including a student.
 Such conduct is a breach of the Child Safe Policy and the Child Safe Code of Conduct and may also amount to criminal conduct and be reported to the Police.